A Sigh of Relief and Some Tears

 We moved into our house just over a year ago, had a new baby a week later and spent the summer on things that hardly involved landscaping.
 If John mowed twice a week, it was a good week.
 To say that I struggled after Nick was born is an understatement.
 Post-partum depression hit me like a ton of bricks and last spring and summer, though I tried really really hard, it took everything I had in me to just get up and function and take care of my kids and keep a happy face for them daily.
 Laundry got left behind.
 Cleaning got left behind.
 Dinners were…um, simple?
 The outside of our house needs a ton to happen, but last spring and summer it wasn’t even on the radar of things that either John or I could get to.
-I was a weepy mess and John went to work all day, only to walk in the door to a wife ready to melt into a puddle who needed to hand off a baby a go take a shower for 10 minutes of quiet.
+I was a weepy mess and John went to work all day, only to walk in the door to a wife ready to melt into a puddle who needed to hand off a baby a go and be under the showerhead for 10 minutes of quiet.

 In May, somewhere around 6-8 weeks into the 2 kids gig, we went outside to play and get some fresh air.
 As I followed Amelia as she wandered around the house, we turned a corner and I couldn’t believe what I saw.
 SO many gorgeous peonies.
 I’m fairly certain that I cried.
 They were so beautiful and just what I needed.
 I have no idea why I didn’t take any pictures(maybe I was a bit busy?), but just knowing that they were there made me so happy during a time when I needed any little thing that would make me feel a bit better in a day.
 I watch them bloom every single day, cut some off to bring inside, went and looked at them sometimes more than once a day and they just made me smile.

 Here’s one of the plants in the corner of this picture in late June after all of the flowers bloomed: